rustyeddy/rustyeddy.com/content/notes/advice-for-future-programmers.md

 ---

 I have gathered some thoughts here for people just starting out, or thinking about becoming a programmer.
-I am no expert in this matter, but I have ben making a living as a software engineer (or similar term) for the last three decades, this is some of the lint I've gathered on the journey.
+I am not an expert in job search or hiring, but I have been making a living as a software engineer for the last three decades.
+This is some of the lint I've gathered on my adventure (so far).
 <!--more-->

 ## Too Many Shiny Things

 There are too many things to know.
 Period.
-So do NOT try to learn everything, rather determine the _right_ set of things to become really good at, and learn how to figure the otherstuff out as you need to.
+Do NOT try to learn everything.
+Rather determine what you want to become better at right now.
+Focus on that particular skill until you can do something useful and the key concepts have been cemented in your head.

+> A relatively short period of intense focus can produce skills
+> that can be profitably relied on for years to come.

+On the other hand fleeting around with every little JavaScript framework that floats by will leave you in a permanent state of being _dazed and confused_.

+You can move on to something different, knowing you have a solid tool in your growing tool belt.

 ### Techs Come and Techs Go

-Technologies come (and sometimes go) at blinding rates to the point it can very easily and thouroughly wreck a programmers **true productivity** toward occomplishing something useful.
+Technologies come (and mostly go) at blinding rates to the point it can very easily and thouroughly wreck a programmers **true productivity**.

+By _productivity_ I mean satisfying the end users desires by placing the _needs of the project_ **above** _the needs of the technology_.

+Sometimes a less elegent solution quickly and perfectly solves a customers problem.
+Please, note, I am not refering to laziness that results in mounting technical debt.

+What I am talking about is putting away the shotgun.
+Sometimes the sole of a shoe is a perfectly fine way to kill a roach.

 To excell at programming (or anything for that matter) one must see a project through to an efficient and usefull end product.
-To do this, it is critical to stay focused on **what** you are trying to get the application to do, NOT on **how** you can or can not do it.
+To be **successful** it is critical to stay focused on **what** you are doing and not get distracted with **how** you are doing it.

 ## Learn Everywhere

-Get a degree in Computer Science, go to a reputable Code Camp, take some online sources, yes, you can learn from all of the above.
-I have my prefrences, but at the end of the day:
+Get a degree in Computer Science, go to a reputable Code Camp, take some online courses, yes, you can learn from all of the above.
+I have my prefrences, but at the end of the day...

+The only thing that matters is you delivering the software that most efficiently solves the customers problems, (typically) with as little expense as possible.

+### Most Important, Listen ...

-Can you deliver an application that makes your user happy.
-Stay focused on them, where you learned to do things and how you learned to do them are all secondary to:
+Can you deliver an application that makes your end user happy, staying focused on them and their needs?
+Where you were trained and what you learned will become a very distant second.

-> Learn to listen to your client and solve there problem, you will be
+> Learn to listen to your client and solve their problem, you will be
 > a winner!

+You learn something almost _everywhere_, if you pay attention.

 ## Get Real Experience